ArcherHuang/Examples-of-Azure-Digital-Twins/README.md

 ```

 * RPC State
-  * The following model describes a Remote Particle Counter's device capabilities such as it's status(property) as well as the commands it can accept which can be used for remote monitoring and control purpuses.
+  * The RPC State model describes a Remote Particle Counter's device capabilities such as it's status(property) as well as the commands it can accept which can be used for remote monitoring and control purpuses.
 ```
 {
   "@context": [